SeifeddineTalks/SeifeddineTalks/README.md

 I mostly work with **Java** for software architecture and **Python** for AI projects.

-This profile is where I document my **learning journey**—from university assignments to backend experiments.
+This profile is where I document my **learning journey** from university assignments to backend experiments.
 Everything here is about **learning, breaking, and improving**.

 ---